ChainSafe/forest/docs/docs/users/reports/node_comparison/index.md

 There are several full-node implementations of the Filecoin protocol.

 - **[Forest](https://github.com/ChainSafe/forest)** is written in Rust and maintained by [ChainSafe Systems](https://chainsafe.io).
-It focuses on chain validation, a high-performance RPC API, and snapshot generation with low hardware requirements.
+It focuses on chain validation, a high-performance RPC API, and snapshot generation, all with low hardware requirements.
 - **[Lotus](https://github.com/filecoin-project/lotus)** is the reference implementation, written in Go.
 It provides the complete Filecoin feature set, including the storage-provider stack, and is typically where new protocol features land first.
 - **[Venus](https://github.com/filecoin-project/venus)** is a modular Go implementation.
 Rather than a single daemon, it is a set of independently deployable components (`venus`, `damocles`, `sophon-miner`, `venus-wallet`, `sophon-messager`, `sophon-auth`, `sophon-gateway`) that together pioneered Filecoin's distributed storage pool model, with a largely Lotus-compatible API.
 It aims to help small and medium-sized storage providers join the Filecoin network with a lower barrier to entry.